return215/t9-demo/readme.md

 4. Create a branch for your work and start building.
 See ["Working on the project"](#working-on-the-project) for more details.
 5. Once you're done, push your changes to your forked repo.
 6. On GitHub, you can create a pull request.
 Please explain what changes are you making.
 I will be reviewing your code before merging it to `main`.
+Also, the code will be tested automatically by GitHub Actions.
-7. Congratulations, you have contributed to my project!
+7. If your code gets merged, congratulations, you have contributed to my project!